 Costs Of The Land Rover Range Rover SUV

 Prices for the new car start out from £76,800 and rise to £167,280.
-If you prefer to lease, you can pick up a deal from as little as £795 + VAT per month.
 For more information on our leasing deals, check out our page here.

 In terms of its running costs, it doesn’t fare too badly – as long as you’re not worried about this sort of thing.
 It’s a hefty, luxurious SUV that was never going to be cheap to run.
 The 3.0-litre diesel engine returns 40.9mpg at best, and emits 182g/km of CO2.